Logan Paul Just Returned To YouTube After His "Suicide Forest" Controversy With A Video About Suicide

 Paul received unrelenting backlash after posting a video on Dec.
 31 that showed a man's body hanging from a tree in a video he titled "We found a dead body in the Japanese Suicide Forest..."

-YouTube cut business ties with him, removing his channels from Google Preferred program.
-He was also dropped from the fourth season of YouTube Red's Foursome series and all his new originals were put on hold.
+YouTube cut business ties with him, removing his channels from its Google Preferred program.
+He was also dropped from the fourth season of YouTube Red's Foursome series, and all his new originals were put on hold.

 “It’s time to learn from the past as I get better and grown as a human being," Paul, with freshly cropped hair, says in this latest video.
 “I’m here to have hard conversations so that those who are suffering can have easier ones.”